Peter Wehner

-Peter Hermann Wehner (born February 10, 1961) is an American writer and former speechwriter for the administrations of three U.S. presidents.
-He is a vice president and senior fellow at the Ethics and Public Policy Center (EPPC), a conservative think tank, and a fellow at the Trinity Forum, a nonprofit Christian organization.
+Peter Hermann Wehner (born February 10, 1961) is an American writer and former speechwriter for the administrations of three Republican U.S. presidents.
+He is a senior fellow at the Trinity Forum.

 Wehner is a contributing opinion writer for The New York Times, a contributing editor at The Atlantic, and the author of The Death of Politics.

 Early life and education

 Wehner was born in Dallas, Texas, to Ingeborg and Alfred Wehner.
 He is the youngest of his siblings.
 Wehner grew up in Richland, Washington, and attended Hanford High School.

 Wehner earned a degree from the University of Washington.

 Career

 Wehner served in three Republican administrations, those of Ronald Reagan, George H. W. Bush, and George W. Bush.
 He was a speechwriter for Secretary of Education William Bennett before becoming special assistant to the director at the Office of National Drug Control Policy.
 Wehner was then executive director for policy for Empower America, a conservative group that Bennett, Jack Kemp, and Jeane Kirkpatrick founded.

 Wehner served George W. Bush as deputy director of speechwriting in 2001, and became the head of the White House Office of Strategic Initiatives in 2002.
-After leaving the White House in 2007, Wehner joined EPPC as a senior fellow.
+After leaving the White House in 2007, Wehner joined the Ethics and Public Policy Center as a senior fellow.
 He has also served as an advisor to several presidential campaigns.

 Wehner is the author or the co-author of three books: The Death of Politics: How to Heal Our Frayed Republic After Trump, City of Man: Religion and Politics in a New Era (with Michael J. Gerson) and Wealth and Justice: The Morality of Democratic Capitalism (with Arthur C. Brooks).
 He is considered a leading conservative critic of Donald Trump.

 The Death of Politics serves as a "spirited defense of politics" while providing a path toward recovery.
 In Wealth and Justice, published by American Enterprise Institute Press, Wehner and Brooks argue that the free market and capitalism, when properly functioning, act "as a civilizing agent" that improves the moral condition of society by prizing "thrift, savings, and investment" and discouraging "bribery, corruption, and lawlessness".

 Wehner's work has appeared in The New York Times, The Atlantic, Commentary, Christianity Today, the Financial Times, National Affairs, Politico, Time, The Wall Street Journal, The Washington Post, and The Weekly Standard.
 Wehner also has appeared on many cable news channels, C-SPAN, and talk radio.
 He became a contributing editor at The Atlantic and contributing op-ed writer at The New York Times in 2015.